 African shooting sticks are universal in Africa.
-This is because most hunting in Africa is from the standing position.
-This article combines information on African shootings sticks and the client’s recent experience as a first-time user of African shooting sticks.
+This is because most hunting in Africa is from a standing position.
+This article combines information on African shooting sticks and the client’s recent experience as a first-time user of African shooting sticks.

 We are currently using Rudolph quad sticks for our African shooting sticks.
 We find the quad sticks give significantly more stability and facilitate far longer shots.
 The preferred style of Rudolph is the one that has a flat forearm—allowing a little extra opportunity to move the rifle without having to move the sticks completely.

 Quad Sticks can be purchased for $129, and we recommend buying some and practicing a lot with them.
 The quad sticks take some getting used to and, in particular, do not lend themselves to solo hunting.
 But remember, in Africa, your guide will be carrying the African shooting sticks and placing them for you.
 Set out below is a quick recap about shooting sticks in Africa.

 Hunting with African Shooting Sticks

 Shooting sticks are often new for the first-time African hunter.

 A three-legged shooting stick is a tripod to rest your rifle for support while taking a standing shot.
 Prone, sitting and kneeling shots are not that common.
 Because of:

 - Lying in a prone position or kneeling can be very uncomfortable.
 Also, it may not be possible because of rocky terrain, thorns, and other impediments.